exasol/bucketfs-python/doc/user_guide/basics.rst

 Bucket class
 -------------
 A Bucket contains a set of files which may be restricted, depending on the credentials of the requester.
+The Bucket class for an On-Prem database is :ref:`exasol.bucketfs.Bucket <api:exasol.bucketfs.Bucket>`.
+The correspondent class for a SaaS database is :ref:`exasol.bucketfs.Bucket <api:exasol.bucketfs.SaaSBucket>`.
-Using :ref:`exasol.bucketfs.Bucket <api:exasol.bucketfs.Bucket>` class the user can interact (download, upload, list and delete) files. with the files in the bucket.
+Using these classes the user can interact with the files in the bucket (download, upload, list and delete them).

+Most of the examples below are based on the On-Prem implementation of the BucketFS.
+In the SaaS implementation there is only one BucketFS service, providing a single bucket.
+To access the BucketFS in SaaS the Bucket object should be created directly, as it is demonstrated in the last example.
+The interface of the Bucket object for the SaaS database is identical to that of the On-Prem database.

 List files in a Bucket
 ++++++++++++++++++++++